kbiits/strings/README.md

 # strings

-Just random codes about string theory
+Just random codes about string problems and the theory